WeekThor/AdminProtect/README.md

   - adminprotect.banip.use.offline – Allow to ban offline players' IP
   - adminprotect.banip.use.protected – Allow to IP-ban players with protection
   - adminprotect.banip.use.permanent – Allow to use /banip (for permanentrly ban)
-  - adminprotect.unbanip.use – Allow to /unbanip
+  - adminprotect.unbanip.use – Allow to use /unbanip
+  - adminprotect.baninfo.use - Allow to use /baninfo

 ## Features

 - Protect admins from beign kicked, banned or ip-baned
 - Protect offline players from beign baned or ip-baned (we can't check if offline players have protection permissions)
 - - Players without ```adminprotect.banip.use.offline``` can't ban specified ip-adress, they can only ban specified online player nick